Non-Abelian interference of topological edge states: Non-Abelian permutation and Hong-Ou-Mandel interference in a triple-coupled chain

 We present the density distribution $\langle\hat{n}_{j}\rangle$ as a function of the evolution time $t$.
 Here, we select the initial state as $|1_{B}\rangle$, with the system parameters set to period $T=2663$ and chain length $L=14$ (corresponding to $\theta_{d}=3\pi$).
-Specifically, as shown in Fig.~\ref{Transport}, the final density distribution localizes at the right end of Chain $C$ for the braiding operator $\tau_1^{-1}\tau_2^{-1}$, while it localizes at the right end of Chain $A$ for $\tau_2^{-1}\tau_1^{-1}$.
+Specifically, as shown in Fig.~\ref{Transport}, the final density distribution localizes at the right end of Chain $C$ for the permutation operator $\mathcal{M}_{1}\mathcal{M}_{2}$, while it localizes at the right end of Chain $A$ for $\mathcal{M}_{2}\mathcal{M}_{1}$.
 It intuitively demonstrates the non-Abelian nature of topological transport, characterized by an operation-sequence-dependent outcome.

-Actually, there has been extensive and comprehensive research on band braiding and non-Abelian state transfer in non-Hermitian systems \cite{HuPRL2021,HuPRR2022,GuoPRL2023,WangNanotechnology2025}.
+Actually, there has been extensive and comprehensive research on state permutations, band braiding, and non-Abelian state transfer in non-Hermitian systems \cite{HuPRL2021,HuPRR2022,GuoPRL2023,WangNanotechnology2025,TangNSR2022,BaoPRB2024}.
 However, in these works, the demonstration of non-Abelian properties is often reliant on quasi-static processes, which imposes limitations on their practical applications.
-In this work, we overcome this limitation by implementing non-Abelian braiding protected by a time-dependent non-Hermitian symmetry, rather than by the Hamiltonian itself.
-Looking forward, we can build on these works to extend our results to systems with more braiding branches, explore their relevance to practical quantum computation, and develop a more comprehensive theoretical framework.
+In this work, we overcome this limitation by implementing non-Abelian permutation protected by a time-dependent non-Hermitian symmetry, rather than by the Hamiltonian itself.
+Looking forward, we can build on these works to extend our results to systems with more state permutations or braiding branches, explore their relevance to practical quantum computation, and develop a more comprehensive theoretical framework.